-The Government of Saskatchewan is forming a new Income Assistance Advisory Group to help Social Services improve income assistance programs and services.
+The Government of Saskatchewan has appointed members to the new Income Assistance Advisory Group to help Social Services improve income assistance programs and services.

-The advisory group will be asked for their advice and feedback on the development of income assistance policies, programs and services that will best meet the needs of vulnerable Saskatchewan people.
-Their mandate will include the new Saskatchewan Income Support (SIS) program announced last week.
+The advisory group will provide advice and feedback on the development of income assistance policies, programs and services that will best meet the needs of vulnerable Saskatchewan people.

-Topics the group will be asked to discuss could include:
+Topics the group will be asked to advise on could include:

-- how our programs and services can be made more client friendly;
+- how social services programs and services can be made more client friendly;